Establishing a Center

 Inventorial Equipment

 Inventorial (capital) equipment is a stand-alone item with a useful life of greater than one year and a value greater than $5,000.
 Inventorial equipment used in support of the Income & Recharge Center shall be included in the recharge rates; however, it cannot be charged directly to the recharge operating fund* [See BFB-56].
-Instead, a Provision for Equipment Reserve, based on the straight-line depreciation methodology, must be included as a cost in the rate development, and a Reserve for Equipment Reserve is established in a separate fund (fund range: 76000-76999) linked to the recharge account, to segregate equipment cost recovery funds from the operating fund.
+Instead, a Provision for Equipment Reserve, based on the straight-line depreciation methodology, must be included as a cost in the rate development, and an Equipment Reserve is established in a separate fund (fund range: 76000-76999) linked to the recharge account, to segregate equipment reserve funds from the operating fund.
 If the Income & Recharge Center chooses not to include a Provision for Equipment Reserve at the appropriate level in the rates for recovery, an exception must be requested in the annual rate proposal and, if approved by both the divisional control point and the Office of Budget & Planning, the department and control point will assume responsibility for covering the cost.

 The Provision for Equipment Reserve will be budgeted annually by the Income & Recharge Center from the appropriate operating fund (6XXXX fund) Sub 8 with an offsetting budget credit to the associated Equipment Reserve fund via a Transfer of Funds (TOF); once submitted, the Office of Budget & Planning works with General Accounting to financially transfer these budgeted provisions via financial journals on the balance sheet.